 Read | Differences between B2B and B2C web design

-Offer media alternatives
+Offer alternatives for consuming media

 Give users control